kwynns/react-take-home-test/README.md

 You are allowed to look up any documentation you can to help you solve.
 But do not ask or get help from any other devs.
  Run this in the console of your browser: `atob('WW91IGFyZSB3ZWxjb21lIGFuZCBlbmNvdXJhZ2VkIHRvIGFzayBxdWVzdGlvbnMgdmlhIHBob25lIDYxNS01NDMtNjM2OSwgZW1haWwga2Vsc2V5Lnd5bm5zQGVtYm9sZGhlYWx0aC5jb20sIG9yIGV2ZW4gYSBzY3JlZW4gc2hhcmUu')`

+Log in to Github if you aren't already

 <img width="559" alt="image" src="https://user-images.githubusercontent.com/427355/165921759-20b2d538-6650-4638-a953-055fc1500719.png">